EUCPilots/evergreen-docs/docs/issues.md

 This application function works OK without additional requirements on Windows, but requires installation of the `DnsClient-PS` PowerShell module on macOS or Linux.

+### GoogleChrome

+The MSI installer available for the Stable channel does not match the version number returned for the Stable channel.
+The version number in the MSI file does match the MSI installer returned for the Extended channel.
+The MSI available for the Stable channel and the Extended channel is the same file, even though the URLs are different.

 ### LibreOffice

 `LibreOffice` uses the update host at `https://update.libreoffice.org/check.php` to determine the available update release.
 The Document Foundation does not immediately make the update host return the latest version at the time of release.
 In a scenario where the update host does not return the very latest version and the TDF has pulled the downloads for the same version returned from the update host, `LibreOffice` is unable to build valid download links.